splynx/docs/files/en/dashboard/dashboard.md

 Dashboard
 =========

 **Dashboard** is the main control page in Splynx which will help you check financial and customer statistics on a daily basis.
 From the dashboard, you can monitor system performance and immediately get information about your network devices health and the state of other modules.
-Using the **shortcuts** gives you access to regular actions in Splynx.
+Using the **Shortcuts** gives you access to regular actions in Splynx.

 ![Dashboard1](dashboard1.png)